 - Problems with family or other personal relationships

 - Drinking alone, hiding use from friends and family

 - Strong tolerance to alcohol, often needing more to have the same effect

 Why Choose Our Inpatient Alcohol Rehab

 Just Believe Recovery’s inpatient alcohol rehab specializes in helping alcohol abusers begin a path to recovery.
-Each of our skilled addiction counselors have the experience, knowledge, and expertise to identify alcohol abuse triggers and develop effective methods for managing those triggers.
+Each of our skilled addiction counselors has the experience, knowledge, and expertise to identify alcohol abuse triggers and develop effective methods for managing those triggers.

 Each individual will receive a full physical and psychological evaluation on which the individualized alcohol treatment plan will be based.
-The plan components vary for each clients based on their own personal history, needs, goals, and preferences.
+The plan components vary for each client based on their own personal history, needs, goals, and preferences.

 During inpatient alcohol rehab, patients have the ability to connect with others who are struggling with similar circumstances.
-They will also have 24 hour access to counselors, who provide continuous support.
+They will also have 24-hour access to counselors, who provide continuous support.